CodeMeGuiga/Mini_projects/Local simple AI chatbot/README.md

 ## Features

-Loads the Llama-2-7B-Chat-GGUF model using ctransformers.
+- Loads the Llama-2-7B-Chat-GGUF model using ctransformers.

-Maintains a conversation history, keeping track of the last three exchanges to provide better contextual responses.
+- Maintains a conversation history, keeping track of the last three exchanges to provide better contextual responses.

-Ensures responses are short, relevant, and filtered to avoid nonsensical outputs.
+- Ensures responses are short, relevant, and filtered to avoid nonsensical outputs.

-Runs in an interactive loop, allowing the user to chat with the AI until they decide to exit.
+- Runs in an interactive loop, allowing the user to chat with the AI until they decide to exit.

-##Requirements
+## Requirements

 To use this chatbot, ensure you have the following:

-Python 3.x installed on your system.
+- Python 3.x installed on your system.

-The ctransformers library installed.
+- The ctransformers library installed.

-A compatible Llama-2-7B-Chat-GGUF model file downloaded from Hugging Face or another trusted source.
+- A compatible Llama-2-7B-Chat-GGUF model file downloaded from Hugging Face or another trusted source.

-##Installation
+## Installation

-Install the required library:
+### 1. Install the required library:
 ```bash
 pip install ctransformers
 ```

-Download the model file:
+### 2. Download the model file:
 You need to download the Llama-2-7B-Chat-GGUF model from Hugging Face or any other source that provides GGUF model files.

-Ensure the model file path is correct:
+### 3. Ensure the model file path is correct:
 Update the script if necessary to match the exact model filename.

-Usage
+## Usage

 To run the chatbot, execute the script:
 ```bash